SoftwareAG/c8y-docs/content/microservice-sdk/general-aspects-bundle/security.md

   3. Custom HTTP header called `X-XSRF-TOKEN`
   4. Custom HTTP header called `tfatoken`

-If the incoming request contains the cookie `authorization`, the microservice has to copy the cookie and the header `X-XSRF-TOKEN` to the request to the <kbd>/user/currentUser</kbd> endpoint.
-In other cases, the header `Authorization` has to be copied.
+If the incoming request contains the cookie `authorization`, the microservice must copy the cookie and the header `X-XSRF-TOKEN` to the request to the <kbd>/user/currentUser</kbd> endpoint.
+In other cases, the header `Authorization` must be copied.
 This is necessary, if a request contains the header `tfatoken`, which always needs to be included in the request to <kbd>/user/currentUser</kbd>.

 You can see the credential validation flow on the sequence diagram below: